mspbannister/ud120-projects/final_project/P5_submission.md

 ```
 Therefore, approximately 35.2% of the individuals identified as POIs by the classifier were, in fact, POIs, which corresponded to 30.8% of the overall number of POIs in the data set.
 Clearly this is not particularly accurate, which would impact its usefulness on any similar investigations in future.

-As demonstrated above, one of the features I developed during this investigation (```'to_poi_rate'```) improved the performance of my classifier.
+As demonstrated earlier, one of the features I developed during this investigation (```'to_poi_rate'```) improved the performance of my classifier.
 It is possible that other potential features lie in the data set that would lead to more accurate classifications.
 For example, we might search all the emails for the presence of key words or phrases, e.g. “[special purpose entities]( https://en.wikipedia.org/wiki/Enron_scandal#Special_purpose_entities)” and determine the frequency that they were used by individuals.
 I would be interested in exploring this further in a future investigation.

 ## Declaration